 What to do if your connection is slow

-If you’re in an important meeting and it’s really not working (and you’ve tried the solutions below) try using …
+If you’re in an important meeting, and you’ve tried the solutions above, try using …

 - Zoom – on a smart phone but via data (e.g. 4g) rather than wifi

-- Zoom – dial in on a smart phone or landline (Note: this relies upon the Host having allowed this option and it being a paid account).
+- Zoom – dial in on a smart phone or landline (Note: relies upon the Host having allowed this option and it being a paid account).

 For this second option, you can click on the “up arrow” to the right of the “microphone icon” and choose “Switch to Phone Audio”.
 You’ll be given a list of phone numbers you can call as well as the Meeting ID and passcode which you will be asked for and can enter using your phone dial pad.